MrPoudel/Boost-CMake-Ubuntu-Linux/README.md

 # Out-of-source build

 ```
-create a directory called build in projects's root directory
+create a directory called build in projects's root directory: mkdir build
-navigate to the build directory
+navigate to the build directory : cd build
-Turn ON ENABLE_EXAMPLES
+Turn ON ENABLE_EXAMPLES: ccmake ..
-Make the project
+Make the project: make
 ```